uddhav99/Emaily/README.md

 # Emaily
-Developed a web application that allows users to send custom surveys, track their responses using Webhooks, and analyze the feedback/response through visual dashboards
+ A web application that allows users to send custom surveys, track their responses using Webhooks, and analyze the feedback/response through visual dashboards

 ## Local Usage
 The application currently works in development mode by simply booting up a Node.js server.
 After cloning the repository, follow these steps to get it running yourself -: